ufs-community/ufs-srweather-app/docs/UsersGuide/source/SRWAppOverview.rst

 External Components
 ===================
-Check out the external repositories, including regional_workflow, ufs-weather-model, ufs_utils, and emc_post for the SRW App.
+Check out the external repositories, including regional_workflow, ufs-weather-model, ufs_utils, and upp.x for the SRW App.

 .. code-block:: console

    ./manage_externals/checkout_externals

-This step will use the configuration ``Externals.cfg`` file in the ``ufs-srweather-app`` directory to clone the specific tags (version of codes) of the external repositories as listed in :numref:`Section %s <HierarchicalRepoStr>`.
+This step will use the configuration file ``Externals.cfg`` in the ``ufs-srweather-app`` directory to clone the correct tags (code versions) of the external repositories as listed in
+:numref:`Section %s <HierarchicalRepoStr>`.

 .. _BuildExecutables: